sequentech/step/README.md

 [direnv]: https://direnv.net/
 [devenv]: https://devenv.sh/

+## Immudb

+You can enter the Immudb web console at http://localhost:3325 and the user/pass is `immudb:immudb`.

 ### Export keycloak realm with users

 If you want to export a realm configuration but you don't need the users,